Towards AI-assisted Neutrino Flavor Theory Design: Methods

-The left column of \Cref{fig:RewardDiagnostics} shows how the $\chi^2$ and number of parameters evolve over the course of a run.
-In the top panel, corresponding to an $A_4 \times \mathbb{Z}_4$ run, both values decrease steadily over time.
-However in the middle ($A_4 \times \mathbb{Z}_N$), and bottom ($T_{19} \times \mathbb{Z}_4$) panels, there is a more complex trade-off between the two training goals that must be tuned to prevent focusing on only one or the other.
+The left column of \Cref{fig:RewardDiagnostics} shows how the $\chi^2$ and number of parameters $n_p$ evolve over the course of a run.
+In panel \textbf{(a)}, corresponding to an $A_4 \times \mathbb{Z}_4$ run, the average number of parameters per model decreases over time, while the median $\chi^2$ initially decreases before returning to a value of $\sim 50$.
+This demonstrates the tradeoff between the competing goals of simplicity and fitness.
+In panel \textbf{(c)}, corresponding to an $A_4 \times \mathbb{Z}_N$ run, the average number of parameters changes little, while the $\chi^2$ steadily decreases.
+In panel \textbf{(e)}, corresponding to a $T_{19} \times \mathbb{Z}_4$ run, there is a more complex trade-off between the two training goals.
+The average number of parameters starts much lower in this space, meaning the agent must learn to increase the number of parameters.
+As it does this, the median $\chi^2$ decreases as it becomes easier to find a good fit with more parameters.

-The right column demonstrates how the number of valid models and good models (those with $\chi^2 \leq 10, n_{p} \leq 7$) evolve over time.
-In both $A_4$ runs, the agent learns to build valid models over time due to the rank penalty, and increases its rate of good models due to the $R_\chi$ and $R_p$ terms in the reward.
-However, the agent has more difficulty finding both valid and good models in the $T_{19}$ run.
-The trade-off between number of parameters and goodness of fit fails to simultaneously produce models satisfying both conditions as often as in the $A_4$ runs.
+The right column demonstrates how the number of valid models and filtered models (those with $\chi^2 \leq 10, n_{p} \leq 7$) evolve over time.
+In all three theory spaces, the agent learns to build valid models over time due to the rank penalty, and increases its rate of filtered models due to the $R_\chi$ and $R_p$ terms in the reward.
+In the $A_4 \times \mathbb{Z}_N$ run shown, the increase in valid models per step is more modest as the agent learns to build invariant terms with each different Abelian symmetry.
+Additionally, the number of filtered models per step decreases at the end, likely indicating the agent has become influenced too heavily by one reward term over the others.
+This hypothesis is supported by the late increase in the number of parameters in panel \textbf{(c)}.

-The efficacy of the $R_{\mathbb{Z}}$ term can be evaluated by tracking the distribution of the Abelian symmetry order $N$. \Cref{fig:ZEvolution} shows the evolution of this distribution among the models with $\chi^2 \leq 10$ and $ n_{p} \leq 7$ with and without $R_{\mathbb{Z}}$.
-As expected, the agent prefers a low order when $R_{\mathbb{Z}}$ is excluded, but more effectively explores higher orders when $R_{\mathbb{Z}}$ is included.
-Although the penalty term ultimately biases the agent towards $N = 6$ and $N=7$, this term can be tuned through scheduling to more evenly search the space.